anosikeosifo/anosikeosifo.github.io/_posts/2017-12-30-architecting-for-scale-react-native.markdown

 {% endhighlight %}

-This entry point navigator files serves as the root navigator for the whole application, and is what is imported in the `/containers;/index` file in the previous section.
+This entry point navigator files serves as the root navigator for the whole application, and is what is imported in the **`/containers/index.js`** file in the previous section.

 It aggregates all of the navigators for various scenes in the application and links them up to their entry routes.
-Besides aggregation, it also routes to individual scenes when appropriate (as seen with the *Splash* route in the snippet above).
+Besides aggregation, it also routes to individual scenes when appropriate (as seen with the ***Splash*** route in the snippet above).

 At the top of this code, we see that other scene-based navigation are imported.
-A scene navigator could like this (an excerpt from the imported *MainNavigator*).
+A scene navigator could like this (an excerpt from the imported ***MainNavigator***).

 {% highlight text %}
 export default TabNavigator(